rohitwhogar/16-bit-ALU-/README.md

 This shows the functionality is met and remains intact after synthesis by providing the desired results.

+## Conclusion
-In conclusion, the provided Verilog code for a 16-bit ALU, along with its corresponding testbench, demonstrates a functional design capable of performing arithmetic and logic operations on 16-bit operands.
+Thus, the provided Verilog code for a 16-bit ALU, along with its corresponding testbench, demonstrates a functional design capable of performing arithmetic and logic operations on 16-bit operands.
 The code utilizes case statements to efficiently manage different operations.
 After synthesis using Yosys, the design undergoes logic optimization and technology mapping, resulting in a hardware representation that can be targeted to specific FPGA or ASIC technologies.
 By following the provided steps and guidelines, one can confidently verify that the functionality of the 16-bit ALU is successfully met post-synthesis in Yosys, confirming its correct operation in real hardware scenarios.